xspanger3770/GlobalQuake/README.md

 ## Description

-GlobalQuake is my experimental Java application that can be used to monitor earthquakes world-wide in real time
+GlobalQuake is an experimental Java application that can be used to monitor earthquakes world-wide in near real time

 Enables selection of seismic stations from publicly available seismic networks - `fdsnws services`. \
-Real time data is supplied by `seedlink` networks. \
+Real time data is supplied from `seedlink` servers. \
 The program then uses the data to detect earthquakes and visualize them on 3D global interactive map \
 It can also quickly estimate the earthquake magnitude using some empirical methods, but this only works for small and medium quakes up to magnitude 5-6